adam-oasis/www-project-non-human-identities-top-10/2025/docs/8-environment-isolation.md

 ## How To Prevent
 * **Strict Environment Isolation for NHIs:** Assign unique NHIs to each environment (development, testing, staging, production) to ensure that access credentials or identities in one environment cannot be reused in another.
 * **Apply the Principle of Least Privilege (PoLP):** Grant NHIs only the minimal permissions required for their specific tasks within their designated environments.
 This minimizes the potential damage if an NHI is compromised.
 * **Enforce Environment-Specific Access Controls:** Configure access policies so that NHIs in non-production environments (e.g., testing) cannot interact with or access resources in the production environment.
 * **Segregate Infrastructure for Sensitive Resources:** Use separate resource groups, subscriptions, or accounts to isolate production from non-production environments.
 This ensures that even with an NHI compromise, the blast radius is limited to its environment.

-By adhering to these practices, organizations can effectively reduce the risk posed by unisolated NHIs and maintain the security of their production environments.

 ## References